python-control/python-control/doc/conventions.rst

 FRD (frequency response data) systems
 -------------------------------------
-The :class:`FRD` class is used to represent systems in frequency response data form.
+The :class:`FrequencyResponseData` (FRD) class is used to represent systems in frequency response data form.

 The main data members are `omega` and `fresp`, where `omega` is a 1D array with the frequency points of the response, and `fresp` is a 3D array, with